pfroysdon/pfroysdon.github.io/_pages/reading-rack.md

 - [Lectures on Physics and the Nature of Scientific Knowledge - Erwin Schrödinger](https://amzn.to/3lAjX4j)
 - [Equations of Mathematical Physics](https://amzn.to/3JX7LUF)
 - [The Physical Principles of the Quantum Theory - Werner Heisenberg](https://amzn.to/3JV4kOm)
+- [Relativity:The Special and the General Theory](https://amzn.to/46myAe4)  This is a great summary of relativity by Einstein for an audience of non-technical folks.
+04/23

 ## Math